zikula/core/src/lib/util/FilterUtil/docs/users.markdown

 Several filters can used by arguments "filter1" to "filterN".
 These filters will be connected by "OR".

 A single statement is a set of field name, operator and value connected by `:`.
-Thereby the field name is the name from Doctrine model or the pntables definition, while the operator defines the condition type (equal, lower than, aso.).
+Thereby the field name is the name from Doctrine model or the tables definition, while the operator defines the condition type (equal, lower than, aso.).

 - `name:eq:Peter` The name is Peter